bruvellu/cephalic-furrow/3-text/furrow.md

 # Results

-To gain insight into the role of the cephalic furrow during gastrulation, we analyzed the head-trunk boundary---where the cephalic furrow is formed in normal development---in mutants that lack this invagination.
+To gain insight into the role of the cephalic furrow during gastrulation, we analyzed the head-trunk boundary in mutants that lack this invagination.
 For this, we generated fluorescent fly lines with loss-of-function alleles of genes known to play a role in cephalic furrow formation, and imaged the embryos *in toto* under high-temporal resolution using lightsheet microscopy.

 <!--We generated flies containing loss-of-function alleles known to disrupt cephalic furrow formation [*btd^XA^* and *eve^3^*, @Vincent1997-fa] and a fluorescent membrane marker [GAP43-mCherry, @Martin2010-pb].-->